sveltejs/eslint-plugin-svelte3/README.md

 An ESLint plugin for Svelte v3 components.

+## Accomplishes

+- reports Svelte compiler error/warning messages
+- marks variables referenced in the template as "used" for the purposes of `no-unused-vars`
+- disables self-assignment messages (used as a defactor force-rerender mechanism)
+- removes warnings about `$:` being unused labels

 ## Installation

 This is not published to npm.
 Install from Git tags.
 See [the documentation on `npm install`](https://docs.npmjs.com/cli/install) for how to do this.